Bobby Rousseau

 Joseph Jean-Paul Robert Rousseau (born July 26, 1940) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL), most notably for the Montreal Canadiens.
-He won the Calder Memorial Trophy in 1962 as NHL rookie of the year.
+He won the Calder Memorial Trophy in 1962 as NHL Rookie of the Year.

 Playing career

 Early career

 Rousseau started his career with the St. Jean Braves of the Quebec Junior Hockey League in 1955-56 where he led the league in scoring with 53 goals and 85 points in 44 games.
 The next season, Rousseau moved on with the Hull-Ottawa Canadiens.
-Rousseau helped the team reach the 1957 Memorial Cup finals where they would play against the Guelph Biltmore Mad Hatters.
-The Canadiens took their opponents to a game 7 where they lost 3–2.
-This would not deter the Canadiens as they returned to the Memorial Cup again in 1957-58.
-Rousseau and his team won the Memorial Cup this time as they beat the Regina Pats in 6 games.
+Hull-Ottawa reached the 1957 Memorial Cup final against the Guelph Biltmore Mad Hatters losing game 7 3–2.
+The Canadiens returned to the Memorial Cup in 1957-58 defeating the Regina Pats in 6 games.

-In 1960, Rousseau was loaned to the Kitchener-Waterloo Dutchmen, the team that would represent Team Canada, at the 1960 Winter Olympics in Squaw Valley.
-Canada would finish with a silver medal at the tournament, while the USA won gold and the Soviets took the bronze.
+In 1960, Rousseau was loaned to the Kitchener-Waterloo Dutchmen, the team that represented Canada at the 1960 Winter Olympics in Squaw Valley.
+Canada finished with a silver medal, while the USA won gold and the Soviets bronze.
 Rousseau scored 5 goals, 4 of which came in a 19–1 victory over Japan, and 9 points in 7 games during Canada's Olympic run.